-- Use ciscovim list-nodes to find a node with a role of block-storage. - Insert a block of disks, based on your storage deployment into the target node. - Log into the CIMC of the target node and navigate to the storage panel. - Verify that no disks are reporting errors. - If any disk reports foreign configuration, clear the configuration. - Enable JBOD, if RAID controller is used. - Run cloud-sanity and ensure that no failure occurs. - Run osdmgmt check-osds to check the state and number of the OSDs currently installed. - Run expand-storage with the name of the target storage node. - Run osdmgmt check-osds to check the state and number of the OSDs. - Compare the outputs of the two osdmgmt check-osd commands and verify whether the new disks areadded as additional OSDs.
+- Use ciscovim list-nodes to find a node with a role of block-storage. - Insert a block of disks, based on your storage deployment into the target node. - Log into the CIMC of the target node and navigate to the storage panel. - Verify that no disks are reporting errors. - If any disk reports foreign configuration, clear the configuration. - If any disk have been re-used from existing similar systems, which will not be reporting as foreign configuration.
+However, this needs to be manually erased. - Enable JBOD, if RAID controller is used. - Run cloud-sanity and ensure that no failure occurs. - Run osdmgmt check-osds to check the state and number of the OSDs currently installed. - Run expand-storage with the name of the target storage node. - Run osdmgmt check-osds to check the state and number of the OSDs. - Compare the outputs of the two osdmgmt check-osd commands and verify whether the new disks are added as additional OSDs.